Table of Contents

 For the latest information about developments related to Form 8850 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form8850.

-The work opportunity credit has been extended to cover certain individuals who began working for you after December 31, 2013, and before January 1, 2015.
-For information about transitional relief, see When and Where To File.
+The work opportunity credit has been extended to cover certain individuals who began working for you after December 31, 2014, and before January 1, 2020.
+For information about transitional relief, see Who Should Complete and Sign the Form and When and Where To File.

 Employers use Form 8850 to pre-screen and to make a written request to the state workforce agency (SWA) of the state in which their business is located (where the employee works) to certify an individual as a member of a targeted group for purposes of qualifying for the work opportunity credit.